-Windows 98, Windows NT, Windows 2000, Windows ME, Windows XP, and some versions of Windows 95 include a utility for smoothing fonts (also called antialiasing) that works with NetObjects Fusion.
-To turn on font smoothing in Windows 95 and Windows NT, open the Control Panel, click the Display icon, and on the Plus! tab select Smooth edges of screen fonts.
+Windows 98, Windows NT, Windows 2000, Windows ME and Windows XP include a utility for smoothing fonts (also called anti-aliasing) that works with NetObjects Fusion.
+To turn on font smoothing in Windows NT, open the Control Panel, click the Display icon, and on the Plus! tab select Smooth edges of screen fonts.
 In Windows 98, Windows 2000, Windows ME, and Windows XP the option is on the Effects tab.
 You can also use other font management utilities, such as Adobe Type Manager, to smooth fonts.